 U-bending is in principle very similar to V-bending.
 There is a die and a punch, this time they are both U-shaped, resulting in a similar bend.
-This is a very straightforward way for producing U-channels but not so common as such profiles can also be produced using other methods.
+This is a very straightforward way for bending steel U-channels, for example, but not so common as such profiles can also be produced using other more flexible methods.

 Step bending is, in essence, repetitive V-bending.
 Also called bump bending, this method uses many V-bends in succession to get a large radius for your workpiece.
 The final quality depends on the number of bends and the step between them.
 The more you have them, the smoother the outcome.